 “Get the hell away from Beachbody’s Shakeology and its ‘business opportunity.’
 You are wasting your time and money,” warns Brian.
 “Every piece of information seems to show it is an illegal pyramid scheme according to the FTC’s guidelines.
 A former Beachbody Coach also gives good details into the pyramid scheme nature of the company […] There’s no reason to be a Coach to get a discount as you can get the Shakeology discount price on eBay without paying coaching fees.”

-‘Tired Dave‘ is the pseudonym of a long-suffering husband of a Team Beachbody ‘Coach’ – he uses Facebook as a way of venting his frustrations, and despair.
-You can hit the “follow” button to see his updates in your newsfeed.
-We believe Dave is based in the United States.
+‘Tired Dave‘ is the pseudonym of a long-suffering husband of a Team Beachbody ‘Coach’ – he used Facebook as a way of venting his frustrations, and despair.

-Though Dave tries to inject some humour into his Facebook posts, behind the sarcasm you can detect a sense of hopelessness.
+Though Dave tried to inject some humour into his Facebook posts, behind the sarcasm you can detect a sense of hopelessness.
 Around July 2018, certain individuals decided to track down who Dave’s wife is, and troll her.
-This has led to Dave being blocked from viewing his spouse’s Facebook posts.
+This led to Dave being blocked from viewing his spouse’s Facebook posts.
 His Facebook account has since been removed.

 Over time, he has shared typical MLM seller tactics with us all, including pretending that the MLM paid for things such as their children’s clothes, and bills, when it actually went on a credit card.